magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02_independent_variables.md

 # Independent variables
-Let's have a look again at an example experiment.
+Let's have another look at our example experiment.

 ```html
 <template>